LopezNathan/VPN-Deployer/README.md

 # VPN Deployer

-## Simple OpenVPN Deploy Script to DigitalOcean Cloud
+## Simple OpenVPN Deploy CLI Tool

-This script will install OpenVPN utilizing the [OpenVPN Installer by Angristan](https://github.com/Angristan/OpenVPN-install) on a DigitalOcean Droplet.
+This CLI tool will install OpenVPN utilizing the [OpenVPN Installer by Angristan](https://github.com/Angristan/OpenVPN-install) on a DigitalOcean Droplet.
 Once OpenVPN has been installed, NGINX is installed and a link is provided to download the OpenVPN Client file.
-This link will only be available for 5 minutes before NGINX is removed.

 **This is only intended for short-term/one-time use, as currently no major security protection is added to the base server.**